preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/system/teams-app-generator/index.rst

 Update Existing App
 ***********************
-If you need to update an app you already have, use this option.
-What the posible update is about is stated in the description text: "Ensure Omnia SSO and Omnia teamwork tab for an existing app".
+In Omnia 6.10 the Omnia App has some new options.
+If you already have an Omnia App and would like to update it to the full 6.10 options, use this option.
+What the possible update is about is stated in the description text: "Ensure Omnia SSO and Omnia teamwork tab for an existing app".

 To update an app, drag and drop or Browse to load it.